Documentation

 Picker Cycling (Tab)

-When adding a new property with the value field empty, Tab and Shift-Tab cycle through whichever pickers are relevant for the current property name:
+When adding a new property with the value field empty, Tab and Shift-Tab cycle through whichever pickers are relevant for the current property name.
+The set is property-aware — only relevant pickers show up:

 Tab opens the next picker in sequence (cycling back to the first after the last).
 Shift-Tab goes backwards.
 Choosing a value from any picker fills the value field and returns focus to the value input, ready for you to press Return to commit.